fluxninja/aperture/docs/content/reference/policies/spec.md

 ### Component {#component}

-Computational block that form the circuit
+Computational block that forms the circuit

 :::info